 Boating on the Charles

-• Boats will not be able to anchor within the “restricted areas,” around barges or along the shoreline between Massachusetts Ave and Longfellow Bridges.
+Boats will not be able to anchor within “restricted areas,” around barges or along the shoreline between Massachusetts Ave and Longfellow Bridges.
+No docks on the Boston side will be accessible to the public between the Mass Ave and Longfellow Bridges.

 Vessels over 13-feet tall may not anchor between the fireworks barges and the Mass.
 Ave.
 Bridge

 Transit channels will be shut down at the commencement of the Boston Fourth of July celebration activities.
 Enforcement of the transit channel will be strictly enforced.
 Massachusetts State Police will monitor Channel 16, and enforce all restrictions.

 The lagoon area on the Boston side of the river will be closed to ALL boat traffic from July 2nd to July 5th.
 No boats or dinghies will be allowed to enter into, transit through, or anchor in the lagoon area during this time period.

 All docks, including: Union Boat House, Hatch Shell and the River Dock, will be closed to the public from July 2nd to July 5th.
 The Gloucester Street dock west of the lagoon will also be closed.

 No restrooms and/or trash receptacles will be available to individuals on the water.

 Due to tidal conditions, longer wait times than normal may occur to pass downriver through the New Charles River Dam.